Our Location

 Tiger lilies are stunning and vibrant flowers that can add beauty to any garden.
 These flowers come in several warm color tones, generally from bright orange to deep red.
 Tiger lilies have long stems with large blooms at the top, making them perfect for adding height and drama to your garden.

-Tiger lilies require minimal maintenance once established in your garden; however, they do benefit from regular deadheading (removing spent flowers), which will encourage more blooms throughout the season.
+Tiger lilies require minimal maintenance once established in your garden; however, they benefit from regular deadheading (removing spent flowers), encouraging more blooms throughout the season.
 Additionally, fertilizing every two weeks during active growth periods will help keep these beautiful flowers healthy and happy.

 These hardy perennials are not only attractive but easy to care for as well.
 With proper care, you can enjoy their beauty year after year in your garden beds or containers; just be sure not to overcrowd them since this can lead to disease problems down the road.